SuperOfficeDocs/superoffice-docs/user-guide/en/document/lock.md

 > [!NOTE]
 > If your organisation uses a document library like SharePoint, multiple people can edit a document simultaneously.

-## How do I know when a document has been checked out?
+## How do I know when a document is checked out?

 In the **Document** dialog, a checked-out document has one of the following icons: